ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 <Video src="https://res.cloudinary.com/desumhldo/video/upload/v1702832000/console-delight/horse_mpbmd9.mp4" width="2058" height="1362" alt="An SVG horse animation running in the dev tools console." />

 Here's an example to show that you can use JavaScript to switch out the text of the SVG (using `.textContent`, not `.innerText` since it's an SVG element).
-With that being said, you can't do something like a scramble text effect due to the limitation around using `setInterval`s / `requestAnimationFrame`[^5].
+With that being said, you can't do something like a scramble text effect due to the limitation around using `setInterval` and `requestAnimationFrame`[^6].

 ```js
 console.info(